Keyword Brainstorming for SEO (how to find good keywords)

 A cutout of an astronaut walking with text in different fonts reading "keyword discovery" and "the right keywords matter".

 Let’s talk about keyword brainstorming.
 Because choosing good keywords makes for a great blog.
-But choosing the wrong ones makes growing your site that much harder.
+But choosing the wrong ones will make growing your site much harder.

 So this is my playbook.
 It’s how I’m growing my personal brand using keywords.